logbn/zongzi/README.md

 The zongzi Agent simplifies this sort of multi-host operation using an internal API that automatically coordinates the necessary multi-host actions required to achieve the desired cluster state.

-1. Call `zongzi.Agent.CreateReplica` from any host in the cluster and the replica will eventually be added and started on the desired host
+1. Call `zongzi.(*Agent).CreateReplica` from any host in the cluster and the replica will be added and started on the desired host.

 ## Architectural Constraints